 The Alliance has put together these publicity tools so you can make the most of your advocacy efforts while also advancing our shared cause.
 These tools can be used by those coming to Washington, D.C. for Museums Advocacy Day, as well as those advocating from home during Museums Advocacy Day.
-The more voices making our case in the media on or around Feb.
-24, the better our chances of making this a truly national advocacy day for museums.

 Each of these items can be customized, so you can showcase your museum first and foremost, which is also critical to the success of publicity efforts because it helps to show the direct impact of your efforts—and of museums—in your community.